MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-investigate-incident.md

 # Investigate security incidents using Microsoft Copilot for Security

-[Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) gets insights from your Microsoft Entra data through a number of different skills, such as Get Entra Risky Users and Get Audit Logs.
+[Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) gets insights from your Microsoft Entra data through many different skills, such as Get Entra Risky Users and Get Audit Logs.
 IT admins and security operations center (SOC) analysts can use these skills and others to gain the right context to help investigate and remediate identity-based incidents using natural language prompts.

 This article describes how a SOC analyst or IT admin could use the Microsoft Entra skills to investigate a potential security incident.